-The statutory enacted corporate tax rate in the United Kingdom is approximately 25%.
+The statutory enacted corporate tax rate in Israel, the Netherlands and the United Kingdom is 23.0%, 25.8% and 25.0%, respectively.

 Deferred taxes

 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 The Company's deferred tax assets are comprised of operating loss carryforwards and other temporary differences.